IkramUdDoula/hashbase/README.md

 **"Not authenticated" error**
 - Ensure you've added Gmail credentials to your `.env` file
-- Restart the backend server after adding credentials
+- Restart the dev server after adding credentials (`npm run dev`)
 - Make sure you've completed the Gmail authentication process by clicking the login button
-- Check that `token.json` exists in the project root
+- Check your browser's localStorage for `gmail_tokens` key
-- Try re-authenticating by deleting `token.json` and clicking the login button
+- Try re-authenticating by clearing localStorage (Settings > Secrets > Clear All Data) and clicking the login button
 - Ensure the Gmail API is enabled in Google Cloud Console
+- Verify the redirect URI in Google Cloud Console matches `http://localhost:5000/oauth2callback`

 **No emails showing**
 - Check the browser console for errors